ianaroot/ignorethemanbehindthecurtain/readme.md

 This is how you modify Kitout:

-First, create a unit.
+First, create a unit: `./create-unit unit-name`.
 A unit is a folder.
 A unit sets up **one** aspect of the machine.
 That's why it's called a unit.

 Units have four kind of files (that kitout cares about):